Wildcat Brook

 Wildcat Brook, also known as the Wildcat River, is a 9.05 mi stream in the White Mountains of New Hampshire, in the United States.
 It rises at Carter Notch in the township of Bean's Purchase in Coos County, and flows south through the town of Jackson in Carroll County to its confluence with the Ellis River near the town's southern boundary.
-At Jackson Falls, near the town center, the stream descends 120 ft in 1/4 mi over scenic granite ledges, paralleled by New Hampshire Route 16B (Carter Notch Road).
+At Jackson Falls, near the town center, the stream descends 120 ft in 1/4 mi over granite ledges, paralleled by New Hampshire Route 16B (Carter Notch Road).
 The surrounding area is part of the Jackson Falls Historic District.

 Via the Ellis River, Wildcat Brook is part of the Saco River watershed, with its waters reaching the Atlantic Ocean near Biddeford, Maine.
 The entire brook, from Carter Notch to the Ellis River, is part of the designated National Wild and Scenic River System, as are its tributaries Little Wildcat Brook, Bog Brook, and Great Brook.